 This is a new research program focused on developing multi-objective optimization strategies for developing genomic models that can be used for precision medicine.
 A central focus is on developing new methods for Pareto optimization.
 These methods will be applied to the genomic analysis of breast and lung cancer.
 This project is a collaboration with Dr. David Beer from the University of Michigan and Dr. Xiuzhen Huang from Arkansas State University.

-Integrative Big Data for Biomedical Discovery (PADOH, PI subcontract – Moore)
+Integrative Big Data for Biomedical Discovery (PADOH, Co-I – Moore)

-The goal of this state-funded project is to develop new biomedical computing and informatics strategies for the study of obesity in Pennsylvania.
+The goal of this state-funded project is to develop new biomedical computing and informatics strategies for the study of opioid abuse in Pennsylvania.
 A focus is on the analysis of electronic health record (EHR) data using methods such as deep learning.

-Penn Integrated Human Pancreas Procurement and Analysis Program (UC4 DK112217, PI – Moore)
+Penn Integrated Human Pancreas Procurement and Analysis Program or HPAP (UC4 DK112217, PI – Moore)

 Center of Excellence in Environmental Toxicology (P30 ES013508, PI of Core – Moore)